stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 ## How to edit files without account
 </summary>

 It is possible to edit any files on this repository using shared editor.
 If you wish to collaborate anonymously, contact and show us how much activism you have done.
-You'll need a computer.
+You'll need a computer (smartphone not possible)

 </details>